a504082002/docker-scientific-notebook/README.md

 -----

-Dockerfile was modified from `ogrisel/openblas` and `ogrisel/sklearn-openblas`
+Derived from `jupyter/notebook`.
+Dockerfile was modified from `ogrisel/openblas` and `ogrisel/sklearn-openblas`.